ufechner7/Tethers.jl/docs/src/examples.md

 If you run the example you can see that the aerodynamic drag adds a lot of damping, the oscillations nearly die out in about 30s.

-## Tether with any endpoints
+## Tether with arbitrary endpoints
 This example is the same as the last one, but you can freely choose:
 - both end-points
-- if the end-points are fixed or not
+- if the end-points are fixed or if they just define the initial position

 A steady-state solver is used to solve the initial tether shape, based on the endpoints.
 If both endpoints are fixed you get a catenary line, deformed by the wind.